 Want to shake up your professional development plan this year?
 I’ve got a strategy that can play a HUGE role in reframing your professional development.

-Without even thinking, we are so conditioned to focus on your weaknesses and it makes sense for the most part.
-We fill out professional development plans with strategies to overcome the areas we are not good at.
-However extraordinary leaders are not created by having no weaknesses, they are created by having built mastery around their strength areas.
+Without even thinking, we are so conditioned to focus on our weaknesses and it makes sense, for the most part.
+We fill out our professional development plans with strategies to overcome the areas we are not good at.
+However, extraordinary leaders are not created by having no weaknesses, they are created by having built mastery around their strength areas.
 In fact, you have the most opportunity for growth in your areas of strength not your weaknesses.

-- Something you used to get an A for in school or university?
+– Used to get an A for in school or university?

 Buckingham explores the three elements of all strengths.

 Talents – These are your innate abilities.
 Buckingham describes them as “naturally recurring patterns of thought, feeling or behaviour”.

 Skills – Skills are the action steps of any activity.
 It’s a learned behaviour.

 Knowledge – Knowledge is acquired too.
 It involves the information that you learn.